YOU ARE EXPLORING

-Three categorical positions are available that incorporate an internal medicine internship followed by radiology at the PGY2 level the next year.
+Two categorical positions are available that incorporate an internal medicine internship followed by radiology at the PGY2 level the next year.
 Applicants apply to only one program and can decide on whether they prefer the categorical or advanced program at the time of ranking.
 An applicant can put one or both programs on his/ her rank list.

 The Department of Radiology and Imaging Sciences recommends that IU School of Medicine residents take Transitional or Surgery internships.
 Two excellent transitional internships are available in Indianapolis: the IU School of Medicine Transitional Year Residency Program and a program at St. Vincent Hospital.
 A transitional internship program is also available at Ball Memorial Hospital in Muncie (about 50 miles northeast of Indianapolis).
 IU School of Medicine offers a surgery internship and internal medicine internship at its Indianapolis campus, and an internal medicine internship is also are available at St. Vincent Hospital in Indianapolis.

 Applications are not cut off by minimum scores.
 Instead, the department prefers to review an applicants’s entire application.

 Three letters of recommendation are required.
 All residency application requirements are available through the Office of Graduate Medical Education.